Chengdu J-9: Development

 By 1964, the Chengdu J-7 was inadequate to perform long-range, high-altitude interceptions.
 The Chinese Aeronautical Establishment held a conference on 25 October to discuss future fighters.
 The 601 Institute had two proposals; a twin-engined "scaled-up" J-7 which became the J-8, and a higher-performing single-engined option that became the J-9.
 The J-9 was technically riskier; it was not based on an existing design, and the required engine - an afterburning turbofan generating 83 kN dry and 121 kN reheat thrust - did not exist in China.
 Shenyang developed a delta and a double-delta concept in 1965.

 Development was officially approved following a Ministry of Aerospace Industry (MAI) conference on 12-17 January 1966 with the goal of either an air superiority fighter or a pure interceptor.
 This was revised on April 1 with new requirements for endurance, rate of climb, and significantly increased range.
 A development schedule was approved on April 12.
 Shenyang responded first with the J-9A-IV (a tailed delta with lateral intakes) and then the J-9B-V (a tailless-delta); the former was unable to meet requirements.
 The Cultural Revolution paused development.
 Development on the J-9B-V resumed in 1968.
 The goal of flying a prototype by the 20th anniversary of the PRC in October 1969 could not be achieved due to major development problems.
 MAI shifted work back to the J-9A-IV.
 In addition, development was transferred to Chengdu because Shenyang was now fully occupied with the J-8.
 Wang Shounan became the new chief designer.

 The Ministry of Defense issued new requirements on 9 June 1970 - and slightly revised in November - for even greater range, speed, and altitude.
 Chengdu abandoned the J-9A-IV, and reworked the J-9B-V into the J-9B-VI.
 The J-9B-VI was a canard-delta with lateral intakes; a single ventral intake was rejected.
-The intended engine, the Woshan WS-6 turbofan, encountered development problems; a reverse-engineered Khachaturov R29-300 turbojet, to be called the WS-15, was selected as a less powerful alternative.
+The intended engine, the Woshan WS-6 turbofan, encountered development problems; a reverse-engineered Khachaturov R29-300 turbojet, to be called the WP-15, was selected as a less powerful alternative.

 The requirements were revised in February 1975, calling for more range and an armament of four PL-4 air-to-air missiles.
 In November the State Planning Commission approved funding for five prototypes, with the first flight to take place in late-1980 or early-1981.
 However, the program was ended in 1980.